joetanx/mstechspec/lab/fac.md

 ### A.2.3.
 Complete the SP configuration on FortiAuthenticator

-Use the `SP Entity ID` and `SP ACS (login) URL` values copied from the previous EMS configuration step:
+Use the `SP Entity ID` and `SP ACS (login) URL` values copied from the previous FortiGate configuration step:

 ![image](https://github.com/user-attachments/assets/c5e216df-67d2-4908-89a1-75edfa94e279)